Pain Management Clinic

 Infusion pumps – external drug administration.

-They administer the opiate medication through an intravenous or epidural catheter into the spinal column.
+They administer the opiate medication through an intravenous, or epidural catheter into the spinal column.
 They are very effective to ease the pain.

 - Peridural infusion pump

 Usually, infusion pumps are surgically implanted in the abdomen.
-They send pain medication through a thin, flexible catheter (plastic tube) to the area around the spinal cord (called “peridural space”).
+They send pain medication through a thin, flexible catheter (plastic tube) to the area around the spinal cord (called the “peridural space”).
 The pain medication goes straight to the area surrounding the spinal cord.
 The infusion pump can offer significant relief with a small portion of medication than the one used in other treatments.

 Neurolytic blocks